A well-built fireplace with a roaring fire is all that we want to enjoy on a chilling winter evening.

 Just because one wood is cheaper than the other, it doesn’t mean that it’s of lower quality.

-In fact, there are a lot of woods that are cheaper, but they actually burn better and longer.
+In fact, there are a lot of cheaper woods, but they burn better and longer.

-So, before you buy any wood of this kind, make sure to do your research about the various kinds of woods, and then decide which one you want to buy.
+So, before you buy any wood of this kind, research the various kinds of wood, and then decide which one you want.

 b) Check the wood before you buy it

-This is something that a lot of people usually don’t do, but it’s imperative.
+This is something that many people usually don’t do, but it’s imperative.
 Once you have found a place where you can get the wood for cheap, make sure to check the wood before you take it home.